WellthCare

 • Out-of-network care (unless your plan has a separate, often higher, OOPM for such services).

-The Affordable Care Act (ACA) sets annual limits on OOPMs to protect consumers.
-For the 2024 plan year, the maximum OOPM for any Marketplace plan is $9,450 for an individual and $18,900 for a family.
-Many employer-sponsored plans set their OOPMs below these legal caps.
-It's important to note that these are limits for in-network essential health benefits.
-Plans can have separate, and often much higher, OOPMs for out-of-network care, which is a primary reason to stay in-network whenever possible.
+The Affordable Care Act (ACA) caps OOPMs each year.
+For 2024, the max OOPM for any Marketplace plan is $9,450 for an individual and $18,900 for a family.
+Many employer plans set theirs lower.
+These limits apply only to in-network essential health benefits.
+Plans can have separate, much higher OOPMs for out-of-network care, so staying in-network matters.

 3. For the remaining $8,000, your 20% coinsurance means you owe $1,600.

-For Employees: Always review your Summary of Benefits and Coverage (SBC) to know your plan-specific OOPM, what counts toward it, and whether your plan has separate in-network and out-of-network limits.
-Pairing a high-deductible health plan (HDHP) with an HSA can be a strategic way to save pre-tax dollars to cover costs up to your OOPM.
+For Employees: Check your Summary of Benefits and Coverage (SBC) to know your plan's OOPM, what counts, and whether there are separate limits for in-network vs. out-of-network.
+Pair a high-deductible health plan with an HSA to save pre-tax dollars for costs up to your OOPM.

-For Employers: When evaluating plan options, consider the OOPM in the full context of employee financial wellness and retention.
+For Employers: When picking a plan, think about the OOPM alongside employee financial wellness and retention.
 A lower OOPM provides greater security but often comes with higher premiums.
-The most forward-thinking strategies now look beyond just setting these limits and focus on integrating systems that reduce claim frequency and severity through engaged, preventive care-ultimately lowering costs for both the employee and the employer while building long-term health and wealth.
+Smart strategies go beyond setting limits—they integrate systems that cut claim frequency and severity through preventive care, lowering costs and building long-term health.

 ← Back to Blog